 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) is the lead Federal entity for biomedical and behavioral research focused on uncovering the causes and improving prevention and treatment of alcohol abuse, alcoholism and other health effects of alcohol.
 NIAAA funds 90 percent of all alcohol research in the United States.
 This research is designed to reduce the enormous health, social, and economic consequences caused by excessive drinking.
-Approximately 18 million Americans meet the criteria for a diagnosis of alcohol abuse or dependence (alcoholism), and 40 percent of Americans have direct family experience with alcohol abuse or dependence.
-Annually, 79,000 deaths are attributable to alcohol, and excessive alcohol consumption is the third leading preventable cause of death in the U.S.
+In any given year, approximately 18 million Americans suffer from alcohol use disorders, and an estimated 40 percent have direct family experience with alcohol abuse or dependence.
+Annually, 79,000 deaths are attributable to alcohol, and alcohol is the third leading preventable cause of death in the U.S.

-Alcohol remains the most commonly abused drug by youth and adults alike in the United States.
-The financial burden from alcohol abuse and alcoholism on our nation is estimated at \$185 billion annually.
+Alcohol remains the most commonly abused drug by youth and adults alike in the U.S. The financial burden from alcohol on our nation is estimated at \$235 billion annually.
 More than 70 percent of the cost borne by society relates to the enormous losses to productivity due to alcohol related illnesses and the loss of earnings resulting from premature deaths.
 Up to 40 percent, or almost half, of patients in urban hospital beds are there for treatment of conditions caused or exacerbated by alcohol including diseases of the brain, liver, certain cancers, and trauma caused by accidents and violence.

 Injuries are the leading cause of death among people ages 1-44 in the U.S., and alcohol is the leading contributor to injury deaths - over 40,000 injury deaths annually are attributable to alcohol.
 Almost 30 percent of victims of violent crime report the offender had been drinking, and two-thirds of victims who suffered violence by an intimate (a current or former spouse, boyfriend, or girlfriend) reported that alcohol had been a factor.
 The severe impact of alcohol on juvenile populations has been well documented.
 Alcohol-related traffic crashes are the leading cause of teen deaths.
 Alcohol is also involved in homicides and suicides, the second and third leading causes of teen deaths, respectively.
-Because injury deaths most often occur among young people, alcohol attributable injury deaths account for twice the number of preventable years of lost life as chronic disease alcohol attributable deaths, which by itself is substantial.
+Because injury deaths most often occur among young people, alcohol-attributable injury deaths account for twice the number of preventable years of lost life as chronic disease alcohol-attributable deaths, which by itself is substantial.

-Additional investments are required to pursue a number of key NIAAA initiatives including:
+Additional investments are required to pursue and/or enhance a number of key NIAAA initiatives including: